jmw-phys/iNORG/README.md

     realized: Chage the lanczos Style for finding the degenerate ground state. next do : testing for the different alpha in 3band model.
     thinking: (same as prev)

+Version: v1.3.00 @ 2024.01.06
+    realized: Fix the lanczos Style for finding the degenerate ground state. next do : (same as prev)
+    thinking: (same as prev)